AndersSchmidtHansen/Sidequest/readme.md

 [![Latest Version](https://img.shields.io/github/release/AndersSchmidtHansen/LaravelSidequest.svg?style=flat-square)](https://github.com/AndersSchmidtHansen/LaravelSidequest/releases) [![Is it ready?](https://img.shields.io/badge/ready%20for%20production-nope%20nope%20nope-red.svg?style=flat-square)](https://img.shields.io/badge/ready%20for%20production-nope%20nope%20nope-red.svg?style=flat-square)

-Sidequest was created, and maintained by [Anders Schmidt Hansen](https://github.com/AndersSchmidtHansen), in order to provide the fastest way possible from an idea to a functional SaaS (Software as a Service) product.
+Sidequest was created, and actively maintained by [Anders Schmidt Hansen](https://github.com/AndersSchmidtHansen), in order to provide the fastest way possible from an idea to a functional SaaS (Software as a Service) product.
 It focuses on more than just the developer, it focuses on the entire team behind the SaaS.
 It aims to become *"what I wish I had available when I first started [Pitcherific](http://pitcherific.com/)"*, and a little bit more.

 **Too long, don't wanna read?
 Watch a (somewhat random) video tour of a few parts of Sidequest.
 No Audio!**